 Here is a short video tutorial guiding you through these steps – SoftComply Risk Manager Quick Start Guide:

 1. For a quick start, you can import risks to your newly created risk management project by using all the available import options that Jira provides.
 For detailed import guide of your existing risks, please look here.

-2. You can navigate by using the left panel options: “Risk Management” (the table), “Risk Model” (setting your severity, probability and detectability scales, the risk levels and their range, and the matrices/RPN) and “Reports” (Risk Management Plan and Risk Management Report).
+2. You can navigate between risk views by using the left panel options: “Risk Management” (the table), “Risk Model” (setting your severity, probability and detectability scales, the risk levels and their range, and the matrices/RPN) and “Reports” (Risk Management Plan and Risk Management Report).

 3. First, customize the Risk Model according to your severity, probability levels and/or detectability levels, and assign the risk level values in the matrix cells and/or ranges in the RPN.